Local reminiscence in the PXP model: The symmetric state

 The presence of local reminiscence can be better explored by analyzing the dynamics of the average on the whole chain of the local fidelity, $\mathcal{F}_{1-\rm site}(t)$.
 In Figs.~\ref{fig:sketch_ent}(d),(e) we report the latter for fixed $L=20$ and varying $\theta$ (d), and for fixed $\theta=\pi/4$ and varying $L$ (e).
 While for small values of $\theta$ the local fidelity exhibits the expected behavior, characterized by short-time oscillations and long-time saturation to a value significantly below one, increasing $\theta$ leads to a thickening of the local fidelity around values close to one, with the dynamics that becomes locally reminiscent.
 In particular, the intermediate value of the mixing angle, $\theta = \pi/4$, appears to be optimal in this respect.
 As done for $\ket{\Theta_+}$, we compute the average value of the upper bound on the trace distance for $\theta = \pi/4$, which at long times yields $(\overline{\mathcal{D}_{1\text{-site}}^{\rm max}})_{t=100} \approx 0.065$, indicating that the time-evolved state remains locally close to its initial configuration.
 We also note that for $\theta = \pi/2$, i.e., for the initial state $\frac{\ket{\mathbb{Z}_2} + \ket{\mathbb{Z}_2'}}{\sqrt{2}}$, the dynamics exhibits oscillations characteristic of the scarred dynamics of $\ket{\mathbb{Z}_2}$ (and $\ket{\mathbb{Z}_2'}$).
 However, compared to Fig.~\ref{fig:local_theta+}(a), these oscillations have a higher frequency and are more tightly concentrated around one, indicating improved preservation of local memory.
+These feature arises from symmetry.
+The scar states alternate in inversion quantum number, so an initial state with even inversion symmetry such as $\frac{\ket{\mathbb{Z}_2} + \ket{\mathbb{Z}_2'}}{\sqrt{2}}$ only overlaps with every second scar.
+As a result, the energy spacing is doubled, leading to oscillations at twice the frequency.
 In panel (e), we focus on the effect of system size for the optimal case $\theta = \pi/4$, showing that local reminiscence is enhanced at larger sizes, as its magnitude increases and its fluctuations decrease with $L$.

 The scaling in size of magnitude and fluctuations of the local fidelity are well captured by the time-averaged local fidelity $\bigl(\overline{\mathcal{F}}_{\rm 1-site} \bigr)_t $ and its associated standard deviation $\bigl( \sigma_{\mathcal{F}_{1-\textrm{site}}} \bigr)_t$, respectively defined in Eq.~\eqref{eq:time-avg} and Eq.~\eqref{eq:stddev}.
 As mentioned above, we use them to quantify how strong and stable the local reminiscence of this dynamics is.
 In Fig.~\ref{fig:sketch_ent}(f), we report the time average of the local fidelity for fixed $\theta = \pi/4$ and varying $L$.
 As expected, increasing the system size leads to an increase in $\bigl(\overline{\mathcal{F}}_{\rm 1\text{-}site} \bigr)_t$, which tends to collapse to a value above $0.99$, sufficiently close to one.
 At the same time, its standard deviation, shown in Fig.~\ref{fig:sketch_ent}(g) for $\theta = \pi/4$ and varying $L$, displays the opposite behavior, collapsing to a value well below $0.05$, sufficiently close to zero.
 Both behaviors are indicators of strong and stable local reminiscence.